Strong gasoline boosts oil price, but high OPEC supplies weigh

-Oil prices traded higher on Wednesday, supported by a strong gasoline market, but rising output from OPEC producers revived concerns about a fuel supply overhang.
+Oil rose on Wednesday, supported by strong demand for gasoline, but rising output from OPEC producers revived concerns about a persistent overhang of excess crude.

-Brent crude futures, the international benchmark, were up 11 cents at $48.95 per barrel at 0925 GMT.

 While U.S. crude stocks rose by 1.6 million barrels to 497.2 million barrels in the week to July 14, gasoline stocks fell by a whopping 5.4 million barrels, the American Petroleum Institute said on Tuesday.